GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/dastest/README.md

 #### Internal arguments

-- `--run`: Path to the single script file to run tests in isolated mode
+- `--run`: Script file(s) to run in a single subprocess (repeatable).
+Used by isolated/semi-isolated mode to dispatch a batch to one worker; each file streams its own JSON report so the parent can attribute results and recover from a mid-batch crash

 ## Examples